Bid accepted for new Vinton walking trail

 Council members gave their approval and directed Boggess and Lausar to work with city staff for the necessary utilities to be made available.

--Approval was given for a supervised fireworks disposed to be held August 28/29 at the Benton County Fairgrounds.
+-Approval was given for a supervised fireworks display to be held August 28/29 at the Benton County Fairgrounds.

 Cindy Michael, Vinton city clerk, explained that permit was submitted by Charles Yedlik to allow the Iowa Pyrotechnic Association to have fireworks for their meeting.